matthewgiarra/simple-ai/PyTorch/simple_classifier_jetson/README.md

 If prompted for a password, enter `nvidia`

 5. In the browser window, open the file `simple_classifier_jetson.ipynb` to view and run the code.
+If you see a message that says `Persian cat`, it worked!

 # Troubleshooting
 If you can't upgrade docker or pull the docker image, try updating the system clock